-Key points to pay attention to during the CloudTrail security audit:
+Key points to pay attention to during a CloudTrail security audit:

 - CloudTrail should be turned on and configured correctly, not by default.

-- Write access to S3 buckets with logs should be allowed only for the CloudTrail service.
+- Allow write access to S3 buckets with logs only for the CloudTrail service.

-Key points to pay attention to during the SNS security audit:
+Key points to pay attention to during an SNS security audit:

-- Permissions to Add permission, DeleteTopic, Publish, Receive, Remove, SetTopicAttributes, and Subscribe shouldn’t be granted to all principals.
+- Make sure that permissions to Add, DeleteTopic, Publish, Receive, Remove, SetTopicAttributes, and Subscribe aren’t granted to all entities and identities.